Global Community Mentorship Program

 The Global Community Mentorship Program (GCMP) is a student-led volunteer program that connects new students with current SFU students.
 Our mission is to provide students with enriching cultural experiences, support their transition to Canadian life and introduce them to the SFU community.

-The Global Community Mentorship Program is now recruiting mentors for 2018-2019!
+The Global Community Mentorship Program is now accepting mentees for 2018 Fall!

 Meet the Team

 Hey guys, I am Scarlett.
 This year, I join GCMP again with previous experiences of being a mentor.
 I am familiar with SFU’s resources and I would love to refer them to you.
 In the following year, I wish to meet more people and to learn more about everyone.
 Feel free to drop by and say hi!

 Greetings, It is I Eric.
 I am an Undergrad student with a passion for exploring places and culture.
 As an International student far away from home, I understand most of your issues coming here.
 My job is to ease your transition here by providing support whenever necessary, so please do not hesitate to say Hi!
 I don’t bite.
 I am looking forward to connecting with all of you and see you all soon.

 Hi everone, I am Rania.
 As a student with Algerian origins and who understands the need for tolerance and celebration of cultural diversity, I am eager to participate in developing an inclusive community at SFU that consists of culturally diverse students and providing students with the support, skills and resources necessary for their success at SFU.

 Hi, I am Sarosha.
 I am a 3rd year international student at SFU.
 I have been involved in different volunteer positions at SFU, and I volunteered with GCMP as a team lead last year as well.
 I work hard to overcome the intercultural barriers between students at SFU to create a more diverse community.
 Feel free to contact me, and I’ll be glad to introduce different resources on campus